 FoundersCard is a private membership club of over 25,000 members that offers discounts at hundreds of merchants and travel partners and gives you elite status at hotels, airlines, and rental car companies.

 It is not a credit card, but it does require you to pay an annual fee.

 How Much Does FoundersCard Cost?

 The standard cost of a FoundersCard membership is $595 per year.

-But with my referral link you get a preferred rate of $395 with the $95 initiation fee waived, and the rate will stay at $395 per year.
+But with my referral link, you get a preferred rate of $395 with a $0 initiation fee, and the rate will stay at $395 per year.

 You can preview the benefits at the link above to see the current benefits.
 You will have to enter your fill name, email, professional title, and your company.